Flag of Jalisco

 The flag of Jalisco was adopted in 2011.
 It is colored blue and gold and bears the State Emblem in the center.
 The emblem has a diameter of three-quarters the width of the stripes.
 The ratio of the flag is 4:7.
 Ribbons of the same colors may be placed at the foot of the finial.
-The flag is one of only two Mexican states that is not simply a coat of arms set against a white background, and it is the only one without any white at all.
+The flag is one of only three Mexican states that is not simply a coat of arms set against a white background, and it is the only one without any white at all.

 Design and symbolism

 The meaning of the colors of the state flag are as follows: